RMWinslow/latexpagetest/test.md

 ### Equilibrium

-As in Kremer 1996 [^Kremer96], equilibrium will be defined by a behavioral condition and an epidemiological condition.
+As in Kremer 1996 [^Kremer96], equilibrium is defined by a behavioral condition and an epidemiological condition.
 The behavioral condition is that taking $$\Psi$$ as given, each individual chooses the level of social activity best for them.
 The epidemiological condition is that these decisions lead to an outbreak that generates $$\Psi$$.